 Kellogg Award Winners

 Each year Rectory School presents the School's prestigious Kellogg Award.
 The Kellogg Award, established in 1993 by Rectory alumnus Peter Kellogg '57 in honor of his mother, Mrs. James Crane Kellogg III, recognizes Rectory employees for their dedication and commitment to the School.
 Each year, two employees are selected to be recipients of this award because of their many years of service to the School and their special help to the school and students.
-Below are the most recent recipients with Headmaster Fred Williams' comments.
+Below are the most recent recipients with Head of School Fred Williams' comments.